3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-To assess how "deterministic" a cluster is, one can calculate for each particle the percentage of models (in the cluster) that superimpose the particle within a given cut-off (pre-set cut-offs of 50, 100, 150 and 200 nm).
-The lower the consistency value (in %) the less deterministic the models within the selected cluster.
-This measure can be taken as a proxy of variability across the model.
+To assess how "deterministic" a cluster is, for each particle the percentage of models (in the cluster) that superimpose the particle within a given cut-off (pre-set cut-offs of 50, 100, 150 and 200 nm) can be calculated.
+The lower the consistency value (in %) the less deterministic (i.e. more variable) the corresponfing region of models within the selected cluster.
+This measure can be taken as a proxy of variability across the model:

 *****
     NEED TO SAVE THE CONSISTENCY DATA INTO A FILE. => Done, on demand only